As an Endorsed RTO, OnRoad OffRoad provides funding opportunities for eligible applicants

 This Fund subsidises nationally recognised training for individuals out of work, individuals who are underemployed, and those looking to upskill or gain new skills outside of their current employment.
 It prioritises training that gets more unemployed and underemployed Tasmanians into meaningful training connected to jobs.

-Under this funding, the following skillset will be delivered:
+Under this funding, the following units will be delivered:

 1. TLILIC0003 Licence to operate a forklift truck